sharpie7/BeebFpga_MiSTer/Readme.md

 The biggest problem was porting the FC1770 Floppy Disk Controller to the BBC B. [This site](http://www.adsb.co.uk/bbc/disk_controllers/) highlighted the important but obscure fact that the FC1770 is mapped to different addresses on the BBC B and the Master.
 What it doesn't mention is that also the bits in the "control register" are assigned to different values on the BBC B and Master.
 That took some finding.

 There is also a check for the presence of the FC1770 in the Acorn BBC B DFS ROM that seems to rely on reset behaviour of the chip that wasn't quite working in the original simulation.
 (It writes to the TRACK register and then reads back - I believe while the reset line is held low).
 That required some effort to find.

+There are some notes in the code on how to move between the normal version and the ICE version in the code.
+Note it requires modifying parameter in two files: BBCMicro.sv and bbc_micro_core.vhd.